simonmichael/hledger/hledger/hledger.m4.md

 But we also provide simpler, Ledger-compatible `-B`/`-V`/`-X` flags, and usually one of these is all you need:

-- `-B` to show cost/sale amount
-- `-V` to show market value in your usual base currency
-- `-X COMMODITY` to show market value in a specified currency.

 ### -B: Cost

 The `-B/--cost` flag converts amounts to their cost or sale amount at transaction time,